keith-kurak/ReactNativeSampleChat/README.md

 Quick hits:
 * Apparently if there's only one export from a file I should make it a default.
 I kind of don't like this because it breaks importing files once I add the second export, but I probably need to eat my brussels sprouts here.
 * Got burned on using PropTypes.object.
 They want you to use PropTypes.shape() to explicitly define the type of object to expect.
 Check the [bottom of this thread](https://github.com/yannickcr/eslint-plugin-react/issues/904) for recommendations when you can't possibly know the structure of the object because it's not your's to define.
 Note to self: look up how to define my own prop types to avoid redundant shape() calls.
+UPDATE: I overrode this rule because I can't find the PropType for stuff like the "navigation" prop.
 * I setup [ESLint in Visual Studio Code](http://shripalsoni.com/blog/configure-eslint-in-visual-studio-code/).
 Only automatically lints the open file without using a task runner, but that in and of itself is pretty nice.

 ### Unit Testing